-Public Service.
-"Public service" consists of noncredit classes and other activities of an educational nature, such as workshops, seminars, forums, exhibits, and the provision of college facilities and expertise to the community, designed to be of service to the public.
+"Public Service" means noncredit classes and other activities of an educational nature, such as workshops, seminars, forums, exhibits, and the provision of college facilities and expertise to the community, designed to be of service to the public.

-Research.
-"Research" consists of investigations or experiments to discover or interpret facts, to revise accepted theories, or to apply such revised theories.
+"Research" means investigations or experiments to discover or interpret facts, to revise accepted theories, or to apply those revised theories.

-Secondary School.
-A "secondary school" shall be used to mean private or parochial secondary school, public secondary school district, or public unit school district.
+"Secondary School" means a private or parochial secondary school, public secondary school district, or public unit school district.

-Unit of Instruction.
-A "unit of instruction" is any one of the following:
+"Unit of Instruction" means any one of the following: